 During 2016, the Bank acquired 70% stake in Al Salam Bank Seychelles Limited ("ASBS"), (previously "BMIO") an offshore bank in Seychelles.
 ASBS operates under an offshore banking license issued by the Central Bank of Seychelles.
-BMIO used to operate under an offshore banking license issued by the Central Bank of Seychelles.
 From 20 May 2016, ASBS was granted a Banking Business License which permits onshore as well as offshore banking activities.
 All legal formalities in relation to the share allotment have been completed and the process of converting ASBS into fully compliant Islamic operations is in progress.
 In accordance with CA-B.1.4 of the CBB Rulebook, for the purpose of disclosure of risk weighted exposures and for capital adequacy calculation, the Bank has obtained an approval from the CBB to aggregate the risk weighted exposures of ASBS and hence, the risk weighted exposures of ASBS do not form part of all disclosures in this Basel III - Pillar III Disclosure Document.